g-gundam/g-gundam.github.io/about.md

   + Maybe I could start with how to deal with unbalanced parentheses in paredit.
     - I did that.
   + Next, maybe talk about ctsf.
+- I don't know what to do next.